Yogurt-Marinated Chicken

 This post may contain affiliate links.
 Please read our disclosure policy.

-A bit of lemon juice loosens the yogurt up nicely, helps speed up the tenderization process, and, along with the zest, provides a tart citrus punch.
-Oregano, cumin, and allspice give it a kind of Mediterranean, Greek-meets-Middle East vibe.
+Thanks to this tangy yogurt marinade, these oven-roasted chicken thighs turn out amazingly tender, juicy, and flavorful.
+A bit of lemon juice loosens the yogurt up nicely, helping speed up the tenderization process.
+And, along with the zest, it provides a tart citrus punch.
+Oregano, cumin, cayenne, allspice, and garlic give it a Mediterranean, Greek-meets-Middle Eastern vibe.

 By signing up, you agree to our Privacy Policy.